pzemtsov/pzemtsov.github.io/_posts/2014-06-04-fast-e1-de-multiplexing-in-C-using-sse-avx.md

 - On an AVX machine it makes sense to compile SSE code with AVX instruction set enabled; it improves performance;

 - The ultra-fast programs with SSE/AVX look slightly less readable; they are more prone to errors and impose additional alignment requirements on the data.
-One must really think twice if making program run four times faster is worth it.
+One must really think twice if making the program run four times faster is worth it.

 Coming soon